 We also encourage everybody to share their own examples and showcases with us, as this is often the best way to learn something new.

-Most topics are split in three parts, that differ in the sense of detail, abstraction and importance:
+Most topics are split into three parts which differ in level of detail, abstraction, and importance:

 fritz2 actually has two meanings.
 For our project name, we were looking for something to connect it to St. Petersburg (Kotlin is an island in its proximity), and we came across Friedrich II.
 It was shortened to Fritz2 - so technically, there was a Fritz1, but he wasn't an API.
 The second meaning is personal and connects to the pipes in our logo: Fritz is Jens‘ father’s nickname who had a huge impact on his life.
 He was a plumber.